Contrary to what their name would suggest, land banks are not financial institutions.

 Land banks often acquire vacant, residential, and tax-delinquent plots of land.

 They may have been tax-foreclosed parcels, REO (Real Estate Owned) properties, private donations, or public land transfers.

 The properties can range from single-family homes, vacant lots, multi-family dwellings, and commercial properties, or occupied rental properties (although rare).

-Overall, there is evidence that land banking helps to reduce blight by demolishing deteriorated or unsafe structures, eliminate property vacancies, and maintain vacant lots.
+Overall, there is evidence that land banking helps to reduce blight by demolishing deteriorated or unsafe structures, eliminating property vacancies, and maintaining vacant lots.